You’ve spent countless hours, effort, and energy building your book of clients as a financial advisor but you’re not quite happy with where you’re at.

 These conversations require you to be open and transparent with what you’re doing, how this may or may not affect your client, and what happens from here.
 Being an advisor means advising – not just asking your clients to sign a bunch of forms to move firms with you.
 If that’s your approach, you may have less clients willing to move with you due to perceived hassle and effort to do so.

 During the process, it’s only natural that some clients may be hesitant to switch firms.
-When faced with this roadblock, you have two choices – continue to explain how you will continue to help them at the new firm or it may be a good opportunity to not bring some clients over.
+When faced with this roadblock, you have two choices – continue to explain how you will continue to help them at the new firm or it may be a good opportunity to part ways.

 Maybe you are just a firm to them and that’s ok.
 For your clients who are ready to switch firms with you, our team will make it easy to do so.